-The calculated Standard Contribution Rates for non-funding employers, inclusive of ESCT, for the different schemes from 1 July 2021 are shown in the following table.
+The calculated Standard Contribution Rates for non-funding employers, inclusive of ESCT, for the different schemes from 1 July 2022 are shown in the following table.
 Since 2016 the smoothing approach outlined above has been adopted by the Authority for the non-funding employers.
-However, smoothing has now been completed for the General scheme and the Police scheme.
+However, smoothing has now been completed for all schemes.